Experts like TED Talk speakers are experienced in taking vast topics and condensing them into brief talks.

 Keeping these principles in mind, we can follow a solid six-step framework to summarize articles.

-Step 1: Start summarizing by defining your audience
+Step 1: Start summarizing by knowing who you are writing for

 Shayla Price, founder of PrimoStats, describes the biggest mistake people make when writing article summaries is that they don’t write for a specific person: